Two new COVID-19 cases in KFL&A region

 Two new cases of COVID-19 are being reported in the KFL&A region.

-One new variant of concern from a previously confirmed case has also been identified.

-The number of known active cases in the region has gone slightly up, it's now at 11.
+The number of known active cases in the area saw a slight increase, it's now at eight.

 No one is in the hospital with the virus.

-On the vaccination front, nearly 75 per cent of the eligible population are fully vaccinated against COVID-19.
-Nearly 83 per cent have their first dose.
+On the vaccination front, 83 per cent of the eligible population have received their first dose of a COVID-19 vaccine.
+Over 75 per cent are fully vaccinated.